 Morning training at the Spanish Riding School offers a chance to see the wonderful Lipizzaners in action without the cost of a full-blown performance.
 Though you still need to buy a ticket.

-- One-hour session with introductory commentary
+- One-hour session with commentary

-- Training occurs most weekday mornings (with a 6-week summer break)
+- Trainings most weekday mornings

-- Book tickets online* for a public training
+- Book tickets* for a public training

 - See also: